 – Applicants must have a GPA of 3.0 or higher.

-- Applicants must have completed a minimum of 20 hours of community service.
+– Applicants must have completed 40+ hours of community service.

 – Applicants must have demonstrated a respect for authority, obeyed school rules and maintained a high attendance record during high school.

-- Applicants must submit a two-page essay explaining how the Catholic education they received at West Catholic High School has prepared them for college and the secular world they will encounter.
+– Applicants must submit a two-page essay explaining how the Catholic education they received at West Catholic has prepared them for the secular world they will encounter.